alexanderkarlberg/n3lo-structure-function-benchmarks/README.md

     make [-j]

 There are three executables that can be run.
-The all use as the PDF initial condition section 1.3 of http://arxiv.org/abs/hep-ph/0204316.
+They all use the same PDF initial condition of section 1.3 in http://arxiv.org/abs/hep-ph/0204316.
 Typing

     ./TabulateStructureFunctions